Nature of Dispute

 - Misuse of funds.

-In some circumstances, the partners are simply unable to get along, even when they were compatible outside of the business.
+In some circumstances, the partners are simply unable to get along, even when they were compatible outside the business.

 Partnership disputes where the partners own equal shares of the partnership can present real trouble for the future of the partnership.
 When each partner owns equal shares but they cannot agree on an important business decision, the may be unable to move forward.
 The result is an impasse.
 The partnership is deadlocked.
 A protracted deadlock that affects day to day operations can put the business at risk of failing.

 If you are involved in a dispute that you believe is serious enough to put the business at risk, you should consult with an attorney who is experienced in dispute resolution.
 Involving an experienced attorney early in the dispute will serve you well.
-An expert in litigation and dispute resolution can provide you with recommendations for an effective way forward outside of the courtroom, enabling the partners to resolve the dispute.
+An expert in litigation and dispute resolution can provide you with recommendations for an effective way forward outside the courtroom, enabling the partners to resolve the dispute.

 Why You Need to Try to Resolve the Dispute Outside of Courtroom Litigation